9gentleman/Heart-Failure-Analyse/README.md

 # Importance of Weight in Heart Failure
-This project aims to investigate the relationship between weight gain and blood pressure changes in patients with heart failure.
+This project aims to analyze the relationship between individuals' weights and their blood pressure values.
+By examining these factors together, the project seeks to understand how changes in weight may affect blood pressure levels.
+Through data analysis and visualization, the project explores patterns and correlations between weight and blood pressure, providing insights into the potential impact of weight changes on cardiovascular health.

 Dependencies
 --------------------------------------------------